 SAM tools can forecast future software usage and suggest the best licenses for your needs.
 They can also help offer transparency into your current agreements.

-Powerful reporting and control over licenses assignments.
-IT asset managers can manage risks and enforce policies.
+Powerful reporting and control over licenses assignments allow IT asset managers to manage risks and enforce policies.

-From provisioning to decommissioning, SAM tools offer visibility over an application’s full lifecycle
+From provisioning to decommissioning, SAM software offers visibility over an application’s full life cycle

-Effective Software Asset Management can help your business with optimisation by offering visibility, control, application and risk management.
-Here are five key benefits that an SAM tool can offer:
+Effective Software Asset Management can help your business with optimisation by offering visibility, control, application, and risk management.
+Here are five key benefits that a typical SAM tool provides:

-Vendor audits are extremely costly.
-Those who breach the contract terms can receive fines in the millions.
-The aggressive behaviours of vendors such as Oracle and Adobe require businesses to be on top of their licensing game.
+Vendor audits are extremely costly and can result in huge fines should contract terms be breached.
+The aggressive behaviours of vendors such as Oracle and Adobe require businesses to be on top of their licensing processes.

-Software Asset Management tools are the best way of protecting against audits.
-They offer the capability of:
+Deploying a capable Software Asset Management tool is the best way of protecting against audits.
+SAM software allows you to:

-Notifying asset managers of any risks and compliance issues
+Notify asset managers of risks and compliance issues

-Some SAM tools have the capability of capturing how much applications are used.
-This feature will enable you to determine if a piece of software is used frequently, occasionally, or seldom.
-IT asset managers will also have the opportunity of decommissioning unused software as an easy cost-saving method.
+Some SAM tools have the capability of capturing how often applications are used.
+This enables you to determine if a piece of software is used frequently, occasionally, or seldom.
+IT asset managers then have the opportunity of decommissioning unused software as an easy cost-saving method.

-Likewise, asset managers can launch an investigation for software that is used occasionally.
-If some features from the software are missing or employees are not happy with the tool, the software can be replaced for a better one.
-This would increase productivity while keeping the costs at a similar level.
+Likewise, asset managers can launch an investigation to discover software that is used occasionally.
+If some features from the software are missing or employees are not happy with the tool, the software can be replaced for a more advanced application.
+This would therefore increase productivity while also keeping costs at a similar level.

 SAM tools can highlight potential savings and overall improvements for employed software.
 Reporting goes up the ladder to higher management.
 KPI ambitions get passed down from the senior level to the specialists.

-In a wider context, software asset management is crucial for an IT team to hit their financial targets regularly.
+In a broader context, software asset management is crucial for an IT team to regularly hit their financial targets.
 Both high-level and low-level reporting are mandatory for optimisation.
 Understanding the number of licenses used versus the number available is a key metric for negotiating better contracts.